Privacy Policy, Cookies Notices, Phishing, Fraud Awareness

 How do we safeguard personal information?

-and, to that end, restrict access to personal information about you to those employees and other persons who need to know the information to enable us to provide services to you.
+We carefully safeguard your personal information and, to that end, restrict access to personal information about you to those employees and other people who need to know the information to enable us to provide services to you.
 Our employees are responsible for ensuring the confidentiality of all personal information they may access.
 Annually, each of our employees must sign a code of conduct, which contains policies on the protection of personal information.

 How do you update your information?